Written by Gavin Greene on May 25, 2010 at 5:54 pm

 “Social gaming is a powerful way for people to connect with each other,” said Senior VP of Business Operations Vish Makhijani.
 “As we extend our titles to different places on the Web, MySpace provides an audience of social gamers that engage frequently with games and are excited to discover and share those experiences with others.”

-One Elder-Geek Member Response to “Myspace Launches its own Social Games Hub”
+One thought on “Myspace Launches its own Social Games Hub”